gergelyszaz/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay/02-patching-liferay.markdown

 This command is an alias for the "diff" command and is equivalent to running the following:

     patching-tool diff collisions files _base

-`_base` is the name of the patch level which will be used as the base for the current patch level.
-`_base` patch level is automatically stored after installing patches.
-Patches must contain source code.
+To be able to use this feature, installed patches must contain source code.

 **Note:** As of Patching Tool 2.0.9, only collisions on jsp files in fragment bundles are shown.